Colinax/Fraggy-Backend-Theme/README.md

 * Jonathan Nessier, [Neoflow](https://www.neoflow.ch)

-Thanks to the [WBCE](http://wbce.org) community for your support and testing.
+Thank you to the [WBCE](http://wbce.org) community for their support and tests.
+But also a special thank you to better-work and colinax for their donations!

 Copyright © 2016-2017 Jonathan Nessier, [Neoflow](https://www.neoflow.ch) | Licensed under MIT